Chinese University of Hong Kong: Transportation

-The university is accessible by the University station of the Mass Transit Railway (MTR) and several bus routes.
+The university is accessible by the University station of the MTR East Rail Line and several bus routes.
 Bus and railway stations are located beside Chung Chi College, with additional bus stops just outside the two school entrances on Tai Po Road.
 Exit D of the MTR University station was opened in September 2012 to cope with the new students from the 3-3-4 education system.

 A system of shuttle bus routes, operated by the university's Transport Office, runs between the MTR station, academic buildings, and residences.
 Shuttle buses are free for students and staff, and are intended for the use of students and staff only.
 Despite this, many visitors use the shuttle buses.
 Alongside the free shuttle bus service, paid shuttle light bus operates from Monday to Saturday.

 The topography of the campus, as well as a layout confusing to newcomers, may deter many from walking around campus.
 Many buildings incorporate lifts and bridges designed to provide shortcuts in ascending the hill.
 The latest campus master plan proposes development of walking routes to reduce reliance on the campus bus system.